 After six years at WMGM, Ted went on to report and anchor for WROC in Rochester, New York, and WTIC in Hartford/New Haven, Connecticut.
 During his time at WTIC, Ted’s outstanding performance as a journalist was recognized with two Boston/New England Emmy awards for news writing, and an Associated Press award for excellence in broadcast journalism.
 Ted returned to WMGM for a short time in 2002 as News Director and 6 p.m. co-Anchor before his homecoming to NBC10 a year later.

-When not reporting, Greenberg enjoys spending time with his family, especially on the beach and boardwalk.
-He is also a champion of breast cancer awareness, having lost his mother to the disease in 2000.
-He lives in Atlantic County with his wife, two daughters and their cat, Fred.
+When not reporting, Ted enjoys spending time with his family, especially on the beach and boardwalk.
+He is also a champion of breast cancer awareness, having lost his mother to the disease.
+Ted lives in Atlantic County with his wife, two daughters and their cat, Fred.

 Connect with Ted!